YajuanHuang/Popstructure_Tephritisconura/README.md

   - `sbatch 01_script/05_PCA/06_LD_plink/04_plink_LD_prune_50SNPs0.1.sh`
 - 4.4 Keep the SNPs in .in file
   - `awk 'NR==FNR{a[$1];next}$1 in a' ../../05_scotland80_1e6_pruned.prune.in 01_scotland80.beagle > 11_scotland80_1e6_pruned.beagle`
+    - using the first column of the first file to generate a array
+    - if the first column is in the second file, print this line to the new file

 ## 05_PCA
-Using the PCAngsd to perform PCA analysis.
+Using the PCAngsd to perform principal component analysis (PCA).
 - 5.1 Working directory
   - /proj/snic2020-6-222/Projects/Tconura/working/Yajuan/003_new_angsd/05_PCA/05_LD_plink
 - 5.2 Compress the .beagle file